Ahmed0427/Ahmed0427/README.md

 ### Ahmed

 Just another sleep-deprived code monkey pretending caffeine is a personality trait.
 I build “disruptive” apps that no one asked for and sometimes reinvent wheels, because why not?
-I write Go and C like it’s the ‘90s—because real developers still remember when memory management was a thing and debugging was done with sheer willpower.
-I use nvim (obviously), because if your editor doesn’t make you question your life choices, are you even coding?
+I write Go and C like it’s the ‘90s—because remember when memory management was a daily trauma and debugging meant staring at code until it blinked first.
+I use nvim btw.
 Linux is my home—if it doesn’t run on Linux, it’s either garbage or some corporate nonsense and I’m not interested.

 ### Currently Learning